mkaz.blog

 Since recording are saved to a register, and registers persist between Vim sessions.
 Your recordings persist between Vim sessions.

-As mentioned above, your recordings are stored as commands in the registers.
 This allows you to see what is recorded by using the :registers command to view all registers.
 Additionally, if you copy the characters that make up a command to a register, you can replay them.

 For example, copy the text oText from Register to a register and replay.
 Note: the o is for append after, it is the command to enter into INSERT mode.